heatherwang39/Used-Item-Trading-App/phase2/Design Patterns.md

 This design pattern allows for TradeStorage and MeetingStorage to be abstract (i.e., coupling is reduced between the two classes).

+####StorageGateway
+#####(By Robbert Liu)

+Originally the use case classes called the gateway method directly that would save its serialized data, and ever use case class had its own gateway method.
+Now, there's one gateway class, and the Observee, a Controller class, calls StorageGateway.saveStorageData whenever something needs to be saved.

 ####TradeStorage/ItemStorage
 #####(By Warren Zhu)